 7. Tapas Crawl

-Do as the locals do and start late, around 9:00pm.
-Pick a lively square or street that peeked your interest while exploring earlier and hop from bar to bar enjoying a sangria and tapas or two at each spot.
+Do as the locals do and start late, around 9:00 pm.
+Pick a lively square or street that piqued your interest while exploring earlier and hop from bar to bar enjoying a sangria and tapas or two at each spot.